auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

   description: How to use multiple APIs and represent them as a single API in Auth0.
 ---

-# How to Manage Multiple APIs Using a Single Auth0 API
+# How to Represent Multiple APIs Using a Single Auth0 API

 To simplify your authentication process, you can create a single [API](/apis) using the Auth0 Dashboard to represent all of your existing APIs.
 Doing this allows you to implement just one authentication flow.
 You can then control access to the individual APIs by assigning the appropriate scopes.